theUncanny/edna/src/note-help.md

 ## Blocks and notes

-Unique feature of Edna is that notes can be split into blocks.
+Unique feature of Edna is that a note can be divided into blocks.

-Each block has a type: markdown, plain text, JavaScript code, Go code etc. used for syntax highlighting.
+Each block has a type: markdown, plain text, JavaScript code, Go code etc.

 Use `Mod + L` to assign a type for current block, `Mod + B` to navigate between blocks.

-You can move between blocks, create new blocks with keyboard shortcuts.
+Use [keyboard shortcuts](#keyboard-shortcuts) to create blocks, move between blocks.

 To delete a block: `Ctrl + A` to select block text and `Delete`.